peakchen90/eslint-plugin-proposal/docs/rules/class-property-space-infix.md

-# require spacing around infix operator '=' in the class property (class-property-space-infix)
+# require spacing around infix operator '=' in class property (proposal-class/class-property-space-infix)

 This rule allows you to enforce spaced around operator '=' in the class property.